tumelohq/documentation/Investor_Account_Transparency/README.md

 ## Investors

-An investor entity in tumelo represents one of your end-user investors.
-Many of the features offered by tumelo are highly personalised to the end-user, for example providing a detailed breakdown of a specific investor's holdings or offering voting based on the holdings of a specific investor.
+An investor entity in Tumelo represents one of your end-user investors.
+Many of the features offered by Tumelo are highly personalised to the end-user, for example providing a detailed breakdown of a specific investor's holdings or offering voting based on the holdings of a specific investor.

 The **investor** entity in Tumelo is very lightweight, consisting as a minimum of just a unique identifier that is used within Tumelo to represent the investor.
 Personal information about the investor is not required in order to create an investor entity.